-My name is Mark Berlin.
 I am a Ph.D. candidate in Political Science at the George Washington University and am on the 2023-2024 AY job market.
+I am also a Civil War Paths Fellow at the Centre for the Comparative Study of Civil War at the University of York.
 I hold an M.A. in Arab Studies from Georgetown University, an M.A. in Islamic and Middle Eastern Studies from the Hebrew University of Jerusalem, and a B.A. in Political Science from Elon University.

 My dissertation explores two primary questions: Why do armed groups rhetorically cooperate with other organizations?
 Why and when do armed groups utilize extra-lethal violence?
 To answer these questions, I analyze the behavior of 154 jihadist groups operating across the Middle East and North Africa, South Asia, Southeast Asia, and sub-Saharan Africa.
 In doing so, I draw on internal organizational documents, hundreds of Arabic-language primary sources, and original data on jihadist groups' tactics and oaths of allegiance to al-Qaeda and the Islamic State.